chinedufn/blender-iks-to-fks/README.md

 This Blender Addon is donationware, so please [donate via PayPal](https://paypal.me/chinedufn) if you've found this helpful!

+## Benefits

+- Unlike `Bake Action`, `blender-iks-to-fks` **does not create any additional keyframes**
+- Your original mesh remains unmodified, preventing you from accidentally losing / overwriting your work

 ## Install

 [Download the Addon file](https://github.com/chinedufn/blender-iks-to-fks/releases/download/1.1.0/convert-ik-to-fk.py)